: (Hans Zimmer/Lisa Gerrard/Klaus Badelt)

 The guitar returns in "The Battle" to open the 3/4 waltz

-rhythm that would dominate the cue, eventually led by wildly demanding
+rhythm that later dominates the cue, eventually led by wildly demanding

 staccato blasts from strings and brass.
 Shades of Gustav Holst become